Why Is The Cost Of Vet Care So Expensive?

 Responsible ownership means that you need to have the means to pay for healthcare when your animal needs it most.

-Utilise pet insurance, savings plans, payment schemes and online vets.
+Utilise pet insurance, savings plans, payment schemes, and telehealth via online vets.

 Please consider how you talk to your veterinarian.
 We want the very best for you and your animals.
 We don’t want to be treated badly because you are unprepared.